Tracking All of Trump’s Third-Country Removals (That We Know Of)

 How: From the US to Qatar via a Boeing 767 (N819AX) operated by Omni Air International to Qatar.
 From Qatar to Iran via a Boeing 787 (A7-BCJ) operated by Qatar Airways.

-More: Reuters: US begins deporting hundreds of Iranians after rare deal with Tehran
+Reuters: US begins deporting hundreds of Iranians after rare deal with Tehran

 GHANA

 Who: On Sept.
-5, 14 men from Nigeria and Gambia with credible fear orders preventing deportation to their countries of origin.
-A DHS official told me “some” had criminal records, but this cannot be independently verified, and the official is known to have lied before about migrants’ criminal backgrounds.
-Later September, up to 14 more migrants from Nigeria, Liberia, Togo and perhaps Mali, who also appear to have been asylum-seekers.
+5, 14 men from Nigeria and the Gambia with credible fear orders preventing deportation to their countries of origin.
+A DHS official told me “some” had criminal records, but this cannot be independently verified.
+In a court filing, one man said he was “straitjacketed for several hours” during the trip after asking to speak to his attorneys.
+On Sept.
+10, a second group of 14 migrants from Nigeria, Liberia, Togo and perhaps Mali, who also appear to have been asylum-seekers.
 At least two said they were green card holders who had completed prison sentences for fraud.
+On Oct.
+12, a third group of 14 West African men of unknown immigration statuses.
+On Nov.
+6, 19 West Africans of unknown immigration statues, according to a source in Ghana.

 Imprisoned?
 Yes, in an open-air prison camp near the airport.